pfizer-opensource/scikit-digital-health/CONTRIBUTING.md

 │   └──accel
 ```

-Alternatively, if `cls.truth_suffix` had been set to somethign else, ie `preproc`, then the structure would be as follows:
+Alternatively, if `cls.truth_suffix` had been set to something else, ie `preproc`, then the structure would be as follows:

 ```
 truth.h5